-In addition to the fund management and mortgage businesses more closely related to the Company's history, management intends to explore new businesses.
-While no decision has been made on the new businesses that the Company will pursue, management intends to explore, in the near term, fee based real estate investment banking and opportunities in cryptocurrency related businesses.
+In addition to the fund management and mortgage businesses more closely related to the Company's history, management has explored separate and distinct new business lines.
+While no final decision has been made on the new businesses that the Company will pursue, the Company is in different stages of discussion with several potential acquisition or merger targets including the fix and flip lending space, fee based real estate investment banking and cryptocurrency related businesses.

 There can be no assurances that the Company will in fact proceed with any of these business opportunities.
-The Company is considering all of its options.